mahmoudZakaria90/GLS-NXT-FE-task/README.md

 - For dev localhost, run `yarn dev`.
 - For test run `yarn test`.

-The modal component was inspired from the standard HTML5 `<dialog>` element, through here a full documentation via MDN https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog
+The modal component was inspired from the standard HTML5 `<dialog>` element, through here a full documentation via MDN https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog. <br>
+The html5 `<dialog>` element as per some docs is making `React.portal()` obselete.
+It supports `ESC` button for closing the dialog.

 ## How to use